 Step 4.
-Add a destination statement to the syslog-ng configuration file that uses the tls(ca-dir(path_to_ca_directory)) option and specify the directory using the CA certificate.
-The destination must use the tcp() or tcpv6() destination driver, and the IP address and port parameters of the driver must point to the syslog-ng server.
+Add a destination statement to the syslog-ng configuration file that uses the tls( ca-dir(path\to\ca\directory) ) option and specify the directory using the CA certificate.
+The destination must use the network() or the syslog() destination driver, and the IP address and port parameters of the driver must point to the syslog-ng server.
 Include the client's certificate and private key in the tls() options.